sajari/sdk-php/docs/Api/CollectionsApi.md

 Create collection

 Create an empty collection.
 Before records can be added to a collection, the schema and pipelines for the collection have to be set up.
-Consider setting up new collections via the Sajari Console, which handles the creation of the schema and pipelines for you.
+Consider setting up new collections via the Search.io Console, which handles the creation of the schema and pipelines for you.

 ### Example